boxmein/toolshell/README.md

 - **Downloading tools** -- Package managers etc vary a lot.
 You might have vendoring or multiple SDKs installed.
 You can use `tool TOOLNAME VERSION` to check for existence.
-- **Installable CLI** - woot should be vendored into the repo.
+- **Installable CLI** - toolshell should be vendored into the repo.
-- **Package manager packages** - woot should be vendored into the repo.
+- **Package manager packages** - toolshell should be vendored into the repo.